jwagstaff/site-policy/_policies/amendment-to-omnibuilds-terms-of-service-applicable-to-u-s-federal-government-users.md

 3. *Governing law and Forum* - The dispute resolution provision in the ToS is hereby deleted.
 The ToS and this Amendment shall be governed, interpreted and enforced in accordance with applicable federal laws of the United States of America and exclusive jurisdiction shall be in the appropriate U.S. federal courts.
 To the extent permitted by federal law, the laws of the State of California will apply in the absence of federal law.

-4. *Assignment* - Neither party may assign its obligations under this Amendment or ToS to any third-party without prior written consent of the other; however, GitHub may, without the Agency's consent, assign its obligations to an Agency using the service under a free usage plan under this Amendment or ToS to an affiliate or to a successor or acquirer, as the case may be, in connection with a merger, acquisition, corporate reorganization or consolidation, or the sale of all or substantially all of GitHub's assets.
+4. *Assignment* - Neither party may assign its obligations under this Amendment or ToS to any third-party without prior written consent of the other; however, OmniBuilds may, without the Agency's consent, assign its obligations to an Agency using the service under a free usage plan under this Amendment or ToS to an affiliate or to a successor or acquirer, as the case may be, in connection with a merger, acquisition, corporate reorganization or consolidation, or the sale of all or substantially all of OmniBuilds's assets.

 ### F. Changes to this agreement